-Through this program, which works well for both summer and Maymester, you can take one course in the field of business, international relations, or Spanish culture.
+Through this two-week program, which works well for both summer and Maymester, you can take one course in the field of business, international relations, or Spanish culture.
 All courses are taught in English, and classmates will exclusively be other ISA students.
 The courses are taught by host university faculty at the Universidad Internacional Menéndez Pelayo.

 Students must have a minimum grade point average of 2.50.